polylang/.github/.github/CONTRIBUTING.md

 - Specify your WordPress and Polylang versions
 - Specify third party names and versions if applicable
 - Include relevant error messages and screenshots

-## Documentation

-- Keep inline documentation up to date
-- Follow PHPDoc standards for new code

-## Questions?

-- For general purpose questions, feel free to contact us at our [helpdesk](https://polylang.pro/support/) (premium support only).

-## License

-By contributing to Polylang, you agree that your contributions will be licensed under the GPL-3.0 License.